Australian High Commission, Nigeria

 As they say in Nigeria, you are welcome.

-Australian Government appoints first Australia Awards Alumni Ambassador in Cameroon
+Australian Government appoints new Australia Awards Alumni Ambassador in Cameroon

 Australia Awards Alumni Tackling Post-harvest Losses in Cameroon